UMP 94x40 [3xM10] GW F550 Silver Black / N52 - search holder

 - High temperatures can reduce the power of neodymium magnets.
 Typically, after heating above 80°C, most of them experience a permanent loss in strength (although it is dependent on the shape and size).
 To prevent this, we offer special magnets marked with the symbol [AH], which are highly resistant to high temperatures.
 They can operate even at temperatures up to 230°C, making them an ideal solution for applications requiring high-temperature operation,

-- Health risk to health from tiny fragments of magnets are risky, in case of ingestion, which is crucial in the aspect of protecting young children.
-Additionally, tiny parts of these devices are able to be problematic in medical diagnosis when they are in the body.
+- Health risk associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is crucial in the context of children's health.
+Furthermore, miniscule components of these devices have the potential to complicate diagnosis when they are in the body.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.